Sue Schraer M.A. (Psychotherapy) M.A. (Ed.),UKCP, BPC , TSP.

 I have a particular interest in post and peri-natal depression, maternal mental health, and the earliest mother and infant relationship.

-I have experience of working as a psychotherapist in an NHS Mother and Baby Unit and am an associate in the Parent Infant Psychotherapy Project (PIP) at the Anna Freud Centre, London.
-NW3.
+I have experience of working as a psychotherapist in an NHS Mother and Baby Unit and am a qualified Parent-Infant Psychotherapist (Anna Freud Centre) an associate in the Parent Infant Psychotherapy Project (PIP) at the Anna Freud Centre, London NW3 and a Seminar Leader in Infant Observation at the Anna Freud National Centre for Children and Families on the Masters Programme in collaboration with UCL.

 I have an education background and a speciality in dyslexia and dyspraxia.
 I have also undergone parenting facilitator training.
 My previous work and training as a teacher in both mainstream and special needs education, and Further Education Lecturing, bring an additional dimension to my work.